alexanderthegreat96/english-quiz/README.md

-# English Learner Pro: Grammar Quiz App
+# English Learner - Quiz App

 A full-stack web application designed to help users practice English grammar.
 The project features a **FastAPI** backend for question management and validation, paired with a responsive **Tailwind CSS** frontend that tracks user progress using local storage.